 Navigate to your online integrated development environment (IDE).
 List and record the SQL commands that you used to complete this step here:

-[Insert screenshot and brief explanation here.]
+The command I used to access my online IDE can be seen captured above.

 Create a database schema called QuantigrationUpdates.
 List out the database name.
 Provide the SQL commands you ran against MySQL to successfully complete this in your answer:

-[Insert screenshot and brief explanation here.]
+In order to complete this step, I created a new database called QuantigrationUpdates using the command seen above.

 Using the entity relationship diagram (ERD) as a reference, create the following tables with the appropriate attributes and keys: